-In addition, the board has been authorized in court to serve as the surrogate parent of about 750 retarded patients whose natural parents are dead alling or estranged.
+In addition, the board has been authorized in court to serve as the surrogate parent of about 750 retarded patients whose natural parents are dead, ailing or estranged.

-CAB members were familiar with Miss/Rafe ty from new two-year tenure as director of the Karl D. Warner Center, an institution for the retarded operated by United Cerebral Palsy in Willowbrook.
+CAB members were familiar with Miss Rafferty from her two-year tenure as director of the Karl D. Warner Center, an institution for the retarded operated by United Cerebral Palsy in Willowbrook.